Grin logo

 Frequently Asked Questions

-What was the main criticism of the round-table talks regarding democracy?
+What does the main body of the work discuss?

 Excerpt out of 19 pages - scroll top